A paperfolding paradise

 born in bustling Catford, in South-East London, in 1952

-but largely grew up in the quiet seaside town of
+but largely grew up in the seaside town of Whitstable, in

-Whitstable, in Kent.
-In 1988 I moved to Kendal in the
+Kent.
+In 1988 I moved to Cumbria and now live in the

-nearby.
-In my time I have been, among other things, a
+time I have been, among other things, a Civil Servant, a

-desk operator for an electricity supply company, creche
+for an electricity supply company, creche worker for

 shelf-stacker for both Asda and Tesco.
 I am now retired.